dmitriz/aligna/rules.md

 ## 📁 Folder Structure

 - Use `scripts/` for all one-off or maintenance scripts (e.g., setup, cleanup).
-- Use `src/` for reusable, testable code modules.
+- Place reusable, testable code modules in `src/`.
-- Use `.secrets/` for configuration files containing sensitive data.
+- Store configuration files containing sensitive data in `.secrets/`.
+- Add a `docs/` directory for architectural diagrams, API references, and longer-form guides.

 ## 🔒 Secrets Management